cscart/docs/en/user_guide/orders/order_statuses/disable_notifications.rst

     The email address of the orders department is specified in the Administration panel under **Settings → Company**.

 Let's assume that we want to keep sending email notifications about order status changes to customers, but disable those notifications for the orders department.
-There are two ways to do this, depending on whether or not :doc:`the email template editor is enabled. </user_guide/look_and_feel/email_templates/enable_email_editor>`
+There are two ways to do this, depending on whether or not :doc:`the email template editor is enabled </user_guide/look_and_feel/email_templates/enable_email_editor>`.

 =====================================
 When Email Template Editor Is Enabled